Epigenomics and Transcriptional Regulation

 These goals are pursued through a unique interdisciplinary approach that combines experimental and computational methods, including RNA metabolic labeling and epitranscriptome profiling together with their integrated analysis through mathematical modeling.
 This reflects into the current composition of the group, which includes an established computational part tightly collaborating with a more recent experimental part.

 Development of novel approaches for the study of RNA dynamicsThe characterization of RNA dynamics is typically based on the joint profiling of total and nascent RNAs, the latter profiled through RNA metabolic labeling.
 The integrative analysis of these data, which ultimately allows disentangling pre-existing from newly synthetized transcripts, allows us to decipher how gene expression programs are established by the balance of synthesis, processing and degradation.
 Achievements and ongoing activity:

 - The development of INSPEcT (de Pretis S et al., Bioinformatics 2015), which allowed for the first time the comprehensive analysis of RNA dynamics.

-- We developed a novel version of INSPEcT, which allows the quantification of RNA dynamics without requiring the quantification of nascent RNA (Furlan M et al., bioRxiv 2019).
+- We developed a novel version of INSPEcT, which allows the quantification of RNA dynamics without requiring the quantification of nascent RNA (Furlan M et al., bioRxiv 2019, currently under revision).

 - INSPEcT was used to characterize how the activation of MYC impacts RNA dynamics (de Pretis et al., Genome Res 2017; Tesi A et al., Biorxiv 2019).
 These studies provided unprecedented details on how this fundamental transcription factor and oncogene controls the transcription of thousands of target genes.